IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Simulation Evaluation Results

 Our simulated testing environment is a $5000\times5000$ m square with Gaussian-distributed prior information randomly placed throughout the search space.
 The number of prior clusters was sampled uniformly from the interval $[4, 20]$, with standard deviations sampled from $[60, 450]~\text{m}$, and maximum values from $[0.05, 0.5]$.

 The results of $100$ Monte Carlo tests are shown in Fig.~\ref{fig:mc_results}.
-IA-TIGRIS clearly outperforms the other methods, achieving nearly a $40\%$ greater reduction in entropy than the next best method.
-Early in the simulation, the greedy method initially gains information more quickly, as expected, but this does not translate to better long-term performance.
-Since our method optimizes for total information gain, it generates paths that maximize information collection over the entire budget.
-MCTS performed slightly worse than the greedy approach, likely because it must build a tree of feasible sequences, while the greedy approach can select the globally optimal next action even when it may be far away.
-This advantage is particularly pronounced in sparse environments where MCTS may not explore distant branches within its computational budget.
+IA-TIGRIS clearly outperforms the other methods, achieving a $38\%$ greater reduction in entropy than the next-best method.
+Early in the simulation, the greedy method initially gains information more quickly, as expected, but this result does not translate to better long-term performance because it optimizes only for immediate reward rather than total information gain over the full budget.
+ReASC is the next best-performing method, with results similar to greedy.
+Its performance is limited by its uniform sampling strategy and by evaluating information gain only at node locations.
+ReASC tends to spend substantial budget exploring low-value regions and fails to consider the information along the continuous trajectory.
+This stands in contrast to IA-TIGRIS, which focuses sampling on informative areas and leverages edge rewards to evaluate information collected between nodes, producing higher-quality long-horizon plans.

+MCTS performs slightly worse than the greedy approach, likely because it must build a tree of feasible sequences, while the greedy approach can select the next action in the entire belief map, even when it may be far away.
+This advantage of the greedy approach is particularly pronounced in sparse environments where MCTS may not explore distant, high-reward branches within its computational budget.

 The random paths slightly outperformed the coverage paths.
-This is likely because the lawnmower strategy requires sufficient overlap between passes to avoid missing areas, and its long straight paths often lead to redundant observations due to the UAV’s forward-facing camera.
+This result is likely because the lawnmower strategy requires sufficient overlap between passes to avoid missing areas, and its long straight paths often lead to redundant observations due to the UAV’s forward-facing camera.
 Changing the heading of the UAV is beneficial to viewing more of the search space, which may explain why random paths performed better.

 We also conducted Monte Carlo tests where either the number of prior clusters or their standard deviation was held constant to analyze how variations in the belief map affect planner performance.
 The results, shown in Fig.~\ref{fig:targets_sigmas}, include two cases: the upper figure fixes the number of priors, while the lower figure fixes their standard deviation.
 All other agent and simulation parameters remained unchanged.